How we process your personal data

 - To send you newsletters and subscription mailings.

-Who views your personal data?
+Who is allowed to access your personal data?

-Obligation to report
+Obliged to report

 How long do we save your personal data?

-How are your data protected?
+How is your personal data protected?

-The Data Protection Officer, Region Skåne, 291 89 Kristianstad
+Data Protection Officer, Region Skåne, 291 89 Kristianstad